Yale-BIM/f21-assignments/assignment-2/README.md

     $ rosrun rqt_graph rqt_graph
     ```

-    Uncheck the "Debug" option under "Hide" in rqt_graph,
+    Uncheck the "Group" options (e.g., "Namespaces" and "Actions") in rqt_graph, uncheck the "Debug" option
-    and select "Nodes/Topics(all)" to visualize all of the nodes that are sharing information
+    under "Hide", and select "Nodes/Topics(all)" to visualize all of the nodes that are sharing information
     in the graph.
 You should see a total of 5 `ROS nodes` (displayed as ellipses) in the graph: /arbotix,
     /robot_state_publisher, /motor_stopper, /rqt_gui_py_node_XXXX, and /rosout.